 It’s my first time at this chain and I’m reminded of my inaugural visit to Burger King.
 I couldn’t pronounce Whopper and I earned sour glances for not realising I had to dispose of the tray myself.

-That was long ago and now I’m a chain pro.
+That was long ago and since then I’ve become a chain pro.
 I know that at Nando’s you order by the counter but get served at the table although you have to pick up your cutlery from a basket.
 I know that in Starbucks you move from the order-end to the delivery-end but that Pret a Manger keeps a queuing system where you stay in the same spot until you are handed your coffee.
 I know that in Yo!
-Sushi the food comes to you, and that in Wholefoods you have to come to the food.
+Sushi the food comes to you, and that in Wholefoods you must come to the food.

-I’ve tried new establishments so many times that I can ooze the cool of regular whilst quietly reading the code of the room.
-So it’s without fear that I enter the latest hyped-up outlet, the first of these in my part of town.
-I missed the opening a few weeks ago but my introduction-vouchers are still valid and I am keen to learn what all the fuss is about.
+I’ve tried new establishments so many times that I can ooze the cool of being a regular whilst quietly reading the code of the room.
+It is without fear that I enter the latest hyped-up outlet.

 First impressions are positive.
-High ceilings, easy listening, clean city buzz.
+The ceilings are high and the music easy on the ear.
 There’s a raised seating area at the back and a line of single tables at the front, all with miniature lamps in bold colours.
-About half of the tables are occupied by sleek people who appear focused on their laptops, although I can’t let go of the feeling that they’re all aware of everything that’s happening in the room.
+About half of the tables are occupied by people who appear focused on their laptops, although I can’t let go of the feeling that they’re all aware of everything that’s happening in the room.
 Perhaps with the exception of an elderly lady who is engrossed in the travel video that’s playing on her iPad.

 The staff shine with the confidence that a cool brand installs in an impressionable young person who may or may not be aware that they’ve been chosen for their looks, and – in this particular case – alleged intellectual capacity.
 Young they may be, but they know things.
-They have been to, or are still at, university.
+They are university graduates.
 It’s an employment policy for which the company, ISM, has been unapologetic.
-‘A basic knowledge of political science terms is a must for our brand,’ they claimed in their introduction campaign, which was rolled out on TV and social media to the point where the company’s logo is now ingrained in my mind; a clutched fist encircled by a red heart with the letters ISM printed in a stylish typeface that looks like the Vanity Fair font.
+‘A basic knowledge of political science terms is a must for our brand,’ they claimed in their introduction campaign, which was rolled out on TV and social media to the point where the company’s logo is now ingrained in my mind; a pointy finger encircled by a red heart with the letters ISM printed in a stylish typeface that looks like the Vanity Fair font.

 ‘Yes, Ma’am?’
-Jamie flashes a retail-smile and raises his well-shaped eyebrows.
+Jamie flashes a retail-smile.
 ‘What can I get you today?’

 I stare at the board on the onyx wall behind him but the menu is backlit and hard to read.
 I can’t work out the system.
-Nothing seems to be in alphabetical order.
-Or any other order for that matter.
-Plus half the items are combination menus with additions of this and that.
+Nothing seems to be in order and half the items are combination menus with additions of this and that.
 My hand roams in my bag for a pair of glasses.

 ‘Yes, Ma’am?’ repeats Jamie.